-In respect of the loan advanced to Mei Rui (a company registered in BVI), legal advice had been obtained from Appleby to take legal action against Mei Rui.
+In respect of the loan advanced to Mei Rui (a company registered in the BVI), legal advice had been obtained from Appleby to take legal action against Mei Rui.
 A Winding Up Order was made on 18 January 2021 and it was ordered that Mei Rui be liquidated by the Court.
 Mr. Matthew Richardson and Mr. David Bennett had been appointed as Joint Liquidators.

-Upon Mei Rui's request, the Joint Liquidators were informed to withhold the liquidation procedure until further notice as the parties were in the course of negotiating settlement on repayment of indebtedness.
+Upon Mei Rui's request, the Joint Liquidators were informed to withhold the liquidation procedure until further notice as the parties had negotiated the settlement terms on repayment of indebtedness but there was no further progress.